kaushiksk/read-it-later/README.md

 # read-it-ater
-A news aggregator and read-it-later web app built using flask and mysql
+A news aggregator and read-it-later web app built using flask and mysql.
+This web app is live at: http://174.138.56.33:5000/

 ## Directory Structure
 ```